January 21, 2022

 What can cause Upper Limb Disorder?

 Risk factors include repetitive or prolonged tasks such as a computer or manual work.
 The risk is increased if these repetitive or forceful movements are allied with a poor posture.

 How can ULD be prevented?

-- Changing your way of working can considerably relieve symptoms of ULD.
-Often, those that work in an office are prone to carrying out repetitive, uncomfortable actions or sustained positions.
+Changing your way of working can considerably relieve symptoms of ULD.
+Often, those who work in an office are prone to carrying out repetitive, uncomfortable actions or sustained positions.
 It is important to work with your employer to identify and change conditions that may lead to or exacerbate your condition.
 Take an office chair, for example, one size does not fit all and individuals have different needs related to their body size, age, abilities, and health.

 Who can help?

 Physiotherapists are the best medical practitioners for you to see if you suffer from Upper Limb Disorder.
 Physio is an extremely effective treatment for this condition and the earlier we tackle the ULD, the better, to reduce your pain and stop your symptoms from becoming difficult to manage.

 At Hatts, we can offer you an ergonomic assessment that will help to identify ergonomic risk factors, quantify them, and make measurable improvements to your workplace, ensuring that your jobs and tasks are within your physical capabilities and limitations.
 We can also offer you an effective treatment plan that will relieve your pain, restore your movement, and finally get you moving better than ever before.